 Bottom line

 While not quite as straightforward as Hilton Honors’ system for combining points, World of Hyatt has a generous program for combining rewards balances.
 You can transfer your Hyatt points to anyone else, as long as the transfer is being made in order to have enough points for a redemption.
-This could be a useful opportunity, especially if you’re trying to make a Guest of Honor booking.
+This could be a useful opportunity under a variety of circumstances.

 If you’ve ever combined World of Hyatt points, what was your experience like?